prplkane/umazona-website/README.md

 # Umazona Trivia Website

-The official website for **Umazona** — a premier trivia/quiz experience group.
+The prototype website for **Umazona** — a premier trivia/quiz experience group.
 This is a full-stack web application featuring event management, team member profiles, media galleries, corporate hire requests, and an admin panel for content management.

 Built with **React** (frontend), **Express.js** (backend), **SQLite** (database), and **Google Drive API** (media integration).